 Your S Meter Is Lying to You: What Hams Really Need to Know

-If you take your S meter at face value, you're probably being lied to several times a minute.
-Most modern HF rigs have meters that wander, ignore the textbook 6 dB per S unit rule, and move more with AGC and noise than with actual signal strength.
-The good news is that you don't need a perfect meter to make smart operating decisions, you just need to know what it's really telling you.
+If you take your S meter at face value, you're probably getting misled several times a minute.
+Most modern HF rigs have meters that wander all over the place, ignore the old 6 dB per S unit rule, and react more to AGC and noise than to actual signal strength.
+The good news is you don't need a perfect meter to operate well.
+You just need to understand what the thing is really telling you.

 Analog S meter on a ham radio transceiver

-• Core idea: S meters are only loosely calibrated and are best used as relative indicators, not precision instruments.
+• Core idea: S meters are only loosely calibrated and work best as relative indicators, not precision instruments.

 • Why it matters: Misreading the meter leads to bad signal reports, wrong antenna decisions, and confusion about band conditions.